By aws

 Help AI coding agents build, deploy, and manage applications on AWS.

 The Agent Toolkit for AWS gives AI coding agents the tools, knowledge, and guardrails they need to work with AWS services.
-It works with the coding agents developers already use — including Claude Code, Codex, and Kiro.
+It works with the coding agents developers already use — including Claude Code, Codex, Cursor, and Kiro.

 /plugin marketplace add aws/agent-toolkit-for-aws

-/plugin install aws-core@agent-toolkit-for-aws
+/plugin install aws-agents-for-devsecops

-/plugin install aws-data-analytics@agent-toolkit-for-aws
+/plugin install aws-agents-for-devsecops@claude-plugins-official

 In your terminal: